Sign in →

 Clinical Information

-Specific genetic abnormalities are identified in the majority of cases of B-ALL, either by conventional chromosome studies or fluorescence in situ hybridization (FISH) studies.
+Specific genetic abnormalities are identified in most cases of B-ALL, either by conventional chromosome studies or fluorescence in situ hybridization (FISH) studies.
 For more than 25 years, the Mayo Clinic Genomics Laboratory has served as a Children's Oncology Group (COG) accredited laboratory for the performance of cytogenetic testing in pediatric patients being considered for enrollment in COG clinical trials and research.
 The laboratory is highly equipped to perform the time sensitive and critical cytogenetic testing necessary to assign risk stratification and facilitate enrollment in COG protocols.

 Each of the B-ALL genetic subgroups is important to detect and can be critical prognostic markers.
 The decision for early transplantation may be made if t(9;22)(q34;q11.2), MLL (KMT2A) translocations, RUNX1 duplication/amplification (iAMP21) or a hypodiploid clone is identified.
 In contrast, if the ETV6/RUNX1 fusion is detected by FISH or hyperdiploidy is identified by chromosome studies, the patient has a favorable prognosis and transplantation is rarely considered.